leahrosen21/stochastic-event-driven-simulation/README.md

 The simulation is based on **probabilistic modeling and statistical analysis**, enabling realistic representation of service times and guest behavior.

 > Developed as part of a course on **simulation, probabilistic modeling, and event-driven programming**, this project combines statistical inference with discrete-event system design.
+January 2024.

 ---